 A recognized, national leader in the medical-legal partnerships movement, HELP: MLP is also available to train organizations interested in establishing their own medical-legal partnerships.

-To learn more about our work in Chester, PA, where we are partnered with Crozer-Keystone Healthy Start, press play below:
+To learn more about our work in Chester, PA, where we are partnered with the Foundation for Delaware County, press play below: